-The copperhead is an ambush predator that is between 20 and 36 inches long.
+The copperhead (pictured above) is an ambush predator that is between 20 and 36 inches long.
 While the snake would prefer to leave the area rather than have an encounter with a human, they often tend to freeze instead of retreating.
 Also, their color pattern makes them very hard to see on beds of dried leaves or on the reddish clay common on southern parts of the trail.
 This can lead to close encounters and bites.
 That habit makes the copperhead the most dangerous poisonous snake likely to be found on the Appalachian Trail.
 However, their bites inject a small amount of weak venom relative to the other two snakes on this list and fatalities from copperhead bites are extremely rare.
 They are mostly found in the drier, rockier parts of the trial, and are particularly abundant in those parts between Georgia and New York, although copperheads have been found as far north as Massachusetts.

 Eastern Timber Rattlesnake